anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter02.rst

      - Threat Modelling methodologies and tools **should** be used during the Secure Design and Architecture stage triggered by Software Feature Design trigger.
-Methodology to identify and understand threats impacting a resource or set of resources.
+Methodology to identify and understand threats impacting a resource or set of resources
      - It may be done manually or using tools like open source OWASP Threat Dragon
    * - sec.arch.002
      - IaaC
-     - Security Control Baseline Assessment **should** be performed during the Secure Design and Architecture stage triggered by Software Feature Design trigger.
+     - Security Control Baseline Assessment **should** be performed during the Secure Design and Architecture stage triggered by Software Feature Design trigger
-     - Typically done manually by internal or independent assessors.
+     - Typically done manually by internal or independent assessors

 **Secure Code Stage Recommendations**